env0/templates/misc/basic-workflow/README.md

 - Once `middleService1` finishes, it triggers `finalService` stack deployment
 - Once all above stacks have fully deployed, the deployment is done

+This example deploys `null resource` which means this is purely for example purposes and does not actually deploy anything.

 ## How to run in env0?

 ### Prerequisites